hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

 VSSCore.MinimumDuration : Minimum subtitle duration
 VSSCore.MinimumBlank : Minimum blank between subtitles

+VSSCore.VideoWidth : The video width in pixel (0 if no video) VSSCore.VideoHeight : The video height in pixel (0 if no video)

 VSSCore.RegisterJavascriptAction(Name, Description, DefaultShortcut) : Register a javascript action VSSCore.GetSubCount() : Return the total number of subtitles VSSCore.GetSubAt(Index) : Return the subtitle at the specified index